ByteHackr/bytehackr.hashnode.dev/clfp0h5sm000k09lf3gswhhrc.md

     print(validator.errors)
 ```

-**Limit rate of requests:** API rate limiting is a process of limiting the number of requests a user can make to your API in a certain time period.
+**<mark>Limit rate of requests:</mark>** API rate limiting is a process of limiting the number of requests a user can make to your API in a certain time period.
 By rate limiting requests, you can prevent denial of service attacks and ensure that your API is available for all users.

 Python provides several libraries for rate limiting, including `ratelimit` and `flask-limiter`.
 Here's an example using `ratelimit` to limit the rate of requests to an API endpoint: